NAWLA Scholarship program

 - Obtain a copy of your most recent high school or college transcript and save it as a PDF, using the following naming convention for the filename: Firstname-Lastname-Transcript.pdf (for example: Sam-Smith-Transcript.pdf).
 Unofficial photocopies of your transcript are acceptable.

-- Write an essay, no more than a page in length, discussing the following: What is your greatest accomplishment and why?
+- Write an essay, no more than a page in length, discussing the following: Reflecting upon the events of 2020, what have you learned and what lessons will you carry into the future?

 - Save your essay as a PDF, using the following naming convention for the filename: Firstname-Lastname-Essay.pdf (for example: Sam-Smith-Essay.pdf).